sohail19go27/BeyondChats/README.md

 ## 📌 Project Overviews:

-The goal of this project is to develop chats from articles and alls etc.
+The goal of this project is to develop chats from articles and alls etcs.

 Scrape the oldest blog articles from BeyondChat websites pages and its sources.